siananigans/Data-mining/docs/proposal/proposal.md

 ## SECTION B
-Does it have anomolaies?

-Show them, which technique showed what?

-Display graphically based on our research.
 ### Introduction

 Our proposed project is a data-mining based research/software project specifically focusing on anomaly detection.
 The project will investigate the usefulness of different anomaly detection techniques for a number of different datasets.
 From this investigation, we will create a system that can apply these methods to an 'unseen' dataset and give insights into the outliers within the given dataset provided they exist.